tystan/fuzzyfaers/README.md

 All required software are free and available on Linux, Mac OS and Windows.
 Testing has been undertaken on Ubuntu LTS 18.04 and Windows 10 systems.
 You will likely need ~10Gb of disk space for the database/data installation and enough memory to deal with `data.frames` in `R` potentially with millions of records (I have found 32Gb of memory sufficient for me).

 * Installation of [`PostgreSQL server` and `pgAdmin`](https://www.postgresql.org/download/) which are normally both included in the installation.
 * The currated tables (`demo`, `drug`, `indi`, `outc`, `reac`, `rpsr`, `ther`) from FAERS as csvs available [here](http://dropbox.com).
-These csvs are ready-to-go data compiled from the quartly extracts available [here](https://www.fda.gov/drugs/questions-and-answers-fdas-adverse-event-reporting-system-faers/fda-adverse-event-reporting-system-faers-latest-quarterly-data-files) from the quarters 2013Q1 to 2019Q2 inclusive.
+These csvs are ready-to-go data compiled from the raw and seperated quarterly extracts available [here](https://www.fda.gov/drugs/questions-and-answers-fdas-adverse-event-reporting-system-faers/fda-adverse-event-reporting-system-faers-latest-quarterly-data-files) from the quarters 2013Q1 to 2019Q2 inclusive.
 I will endevour to update these files to include new quarterly data.
 * [OHDSI (Observational Health Data Sciences and Informatics)](https://www.ohdsi.org/) common data model (CDM) vocabulary files.
 These files allow us to automatically check for drug synonyms through their excellent vocabulary mappings.
 The vocabulary files can be downloaded at [Athena](https://athena.ohdsi.org/) (sign up required, free).
 * An installation of [`R`](https://cran.r-project.org/).